SevinaGupta/data_warehouse/readme.md

 ## what is data warehouse ?

-**Data warehouse modeling is the process of building a model for the data that is to be stored in the data warehouse.
-The model produced is an abstract model, and in this sense, it is a representation of reality, or at least a part of reality which the data warehouse is assumed to support.** A Data Warehouse (DW) is a relational database that is designed for query and analysis rather than transaction processing.
+**Data Warehouse modeling is the process of building a model for the data that is to be stored in the data warehouse.
+The model produced is an abstract model, and in this sense, it is a representation of reality, or at least a part of reality which the data warehouse is assumed to support.** Data Warehouse (DW) is a relational database that is designed for query and analysis rather than transaction processing.
 It includes historical data derived from transaction data from single and multiple sources.
 A Data Warehouse provides integrated, enterprise-wide, historical data and focuses on providing support for decision-makers for data modeling and analysis.
 It is process for collecting and managing data from varied sources to provide meaningful business insights.
-A Data warehouse is typically used to connect and analyze business data from heterogeneous sources.
+A Data Warehouse is typically used to connect and analyze business data from heterogeneous sources.
 The data warehouse is the core of the BI system which is built for data analysis and reporting.
 It is a blend of technologies and components which aids the strategic use of data.
 It is electronic storage of a large amount of information by a business which is designed for query and analysis instead of transaction processing.
 It is a process of transforming data into information and making it available to users in a timely manner to make a difference.
 A Data Warehouse can be viewed as a data system with the following attributes:
 * It is a database designed for investigative tasks, using data from various applications.
 * It supports a relatively small number of clients with relatively long interactions.